What is Laminar Tracing?

 Input arguments to the function are automatically recorded as inputs of the span.
 The return value is automatically recorded as the output of the span.

-Passing arguments to the function in TypeScript is slightly non-trivial.
+Passing arguments to the function in TypeScript is slightly non-obvious.
 Example:

 { name: 'myFunction'},